Public sector finances, UK: May 2025

 5. Borrowing in earlier financial years

-Initial estimates show the public sector borrowed £151.9 billion in the financial year ending (FYE) March 2025.
-This was the third-highest borrowing in any financial year since records began in FYE 1947, behind the equivalent 12-month period of the FYE 2021 during the coronavirus (COVID-19) pandemic, and the FYE 2010 following the global financial downturn.
+Provisional estimates show the public sector borrowed £148.7 billion in the financial year ending (FYE) March 2025.
+This was the third-highest borrowing in any financial year since records began in FYE March 1947, behind the equivalent 12-month period of the FYE March 2021 during the coronavirus (COVID-19) pandemic, and the FYE March 2010 following the global financial downturn.
 However, these estimates have not been adjusted for inflation.

 Expressing borrowing as a ratio of gross domestic product (GDP) – the value of everything produced in the UK economy in a 12-month period – gives an estimate of its affordability and provides a more thorough and reliable measure for comparison of the UK's fiscal position over time.

-Our first provisional estimate for the total borrowed in the FYE March 2025 as a ratio of gross domestic product (GDP) was 5.3%, 0.5% points higher than in the FYE 2024.
+We currently estimate the total borrowed in the FYE March 2025 was equivalent to 5.1% of GDP, 0.3 percentage points higher than in the FYE March 2024.

 We describe the methodology used for the presentation of our GDP ratios in our The use of GDP in public sector fiscal ratio statistics methodology.